up201806330/Retrospective-Wall/README.md

 #### Like or Dislike Feedback Bubles
 * **Actor**.
 Attendees
 * **Description**.
 Choose to either like or deslike an existing bubble in order to enhance (or not) the feedback credibility.
 (Liking the bubble will make it grow, while disliking it will make it smaller.
 * **Preconditions and Postconditions**.
-A feedback bubble must exist so that it can be liked/disliked
+A feedback bubble must exist so that it can be liked/disliked and you need to be logged in.
 - **Normal Flow:**
   - User presses like button on the feedback bubble
     - System will make that bubble bigger